 Since it launched in 2012, Anne has been an active member of the Tiffany Circle in the UK.

-Following this, Anne joined the Tiffany Circle International Council in 2015.
+In 2015, Anne joined the newly formed Tiffany Circle International Council.

-Anne also worked as a corporate financier in London for eight years.
-She left her career to raise a family, and now works regularly as a charity fundraiser.
+Anne worked as a corporate financier in London for eight years.
+She left her career to raise a family and volunteer her time in the charity sector.